DeanLemans/deanlemans.github.io/content/00-raw/00_01-unprocessed/Phone Notes.md

 "Change is a direction, not a destination."
 'If a behavior is insufficient in any of the four stages, it will not become a habit.
 Eliminate the cue and your habit will never start.
-Reduce the craving and you won’t experience enough motivation to act.
+Reduce the craving and you won't experience enough motivation to act.
-Make the behavior difficult and you won’t be able to do it.
+Make the behavior difficult and you won't be able to do it.
-And if the reward fails to satisfy your desire, then you’ll have no reason to do it again in the future.
+And if the reward fails to satisfy your desire, then you'll have no reason to do it again in the future.
 Without all four, a behavior will not be repeated.'
 Cue, craving, response and reward
 All Choices Have Consequences.